 This method provides an opportunity for crediting emissions through the sequestration of soil carbon under pasture, crops or mixed farming systems.
-This method involves random soil sampling in at least 3 defined Carbon Estimation Areas (CEAs) for baseline and subsequent sampling rounds to measure the change in soil carbon levels.
-Improved soil carbon levels may be achieved through increasing soil fertility, remediation of acidic or sodic soils, improving pasture or introducing permanent pastures, altering stocking rates, grazing rotations, no-tillage systems, stubble retention and remediation of land.
+This method involves random soil sampling in at least three defined Carbon Estimation Areas (CEAs) for baseline and subsequent sampling rounds to measure the change in soil carbon levels.

+Improved soil carbon levels may be achieved through:

+- increasing soil fertility

+- remediation of acidic or sodic soils

+- improving pasture or introducing permanent pastures

+- altering stocking rates

+- grazing rotations

+- no-tillage systems

+- · stubble retention and remediation of land.

 Manure and effluent application areas around feedlots may be suitable locations for a soil carbon project.
-For more information, please see the link below:

-http://www.cleanenergyregulator.gov.au/ERF/Pages/Choosing%20a%20project%20type/Opportunities%20for%20the%20land%20sector/Agricultural%20methods/The-measurementof-soil-carbon-sequestration-in-agricultural-systems-method.aspx http://www.cleanenergyregulator.gov.au/ERF/Choosing-a-project-type/Opportunities-forthe-land-sector/Vegetation-methods
+cleanenergyregulator.gov.au/ERF/Pages/Choosing%20a%20 project%20type/Opportunities%20for%20the%20land%20 sector/Agricultural%20methods/The-measurement-of-soilcarbon-sequestration-in-agricultural-systems-method.aspx cleanenergyregulator.gov.au/ERF/Choosing-a-project-type/ Opportunities-for-the-land-sector/Vegetation-methods